 Marketers Need New Trainers To Help Unlock Their Potential

-In 1969, in a Brockton, Massachusetts gym, a middle-aged boxing trainer, and former welterweight, would teach a young contender a valuable skill thatwould ultimately help him become one of the greatest middleweight champions of all time.
+In 1969, in a Brockton, Massachusetts gym, a middle-aged boxing trainer, and former welterweight, would teach a young contender a valuable skill.
+This skill would ultimately help the younger fighter become one of the greatest middleweight champions of all time.
 In doing so, the trainer provided modern marketers a simple blueprint for effectively achieving marketing innovation.

-The destruction caused from the 1967 Newark Riots, would force many families to abandon their tenement housing.
-One family in particular, the Hagler’s relocated to Brockton, Mass.
-Two years later at the tender age of 13, a young Marvin Nathaniel Hagler, a.k.a Marvelous Marvin, joined the Petronelli Gym and became Goody’s project.
+The destruction caused from the 1967 Newark Riots would force many families to abandon their tenement housing.
+One family in particular, the Haglers, relocated to Brockton.
+Two years later, at the tender age of 13, a young Marvin Nathaniel Hagler — a.k.a Marvelous Marvin — joined the Petronelli Gym and became Goody’s project.

 From Orthodox to Southpaw

-The story of Goody & Marvelous is particularly relevant to our current world of marketing and advertising.
-Modern content marketing is challenging the methodology highly orthodox marketing organizations are currently employing to persuade their consumers.
+The story of Goody and Marvelous is particularly relevant to our current world of marketing and advertising.
+Modern content marketing is challenging the methodology highly-orthodox marketing organizations are currently employing to persuade their consumers.